Marian Huja: Pogoń Szczecin

 On 28 June 2025, Huja transferred to Polish club Pogoń Szczecin for a rumoured fee of €300,000 plus 20% interest.
 He scored his first goal on 26 July, heading a corner to level an eventual 4–1 Ekstraklasa home victory against Motor Lublin.

+Loan to CFR Cluj

+On 6 February 2026, Huja returned to Romania, joining Liga I club CFR Cluj on loan for the remainder of the season, with an option to buy for a fee estimated to be €250,000.

 Personal life

 Huja was born in Portugal to Romanian parents from Oaș Country, Transylvania.
 He holds Romanian nationality.